*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 How To Grow Shimeji Mushrooms

 Shimeji mushrooms are a tad tricky to grow at home as they need multiple tools and a controlled environment to fruit.
-In addition to the spores, you’ll have to purchase several synthetic substances to incorporate in their growing container and use them in the right ratios or the mushrooms will simply fail to grow.
+In addition to the spores or liquid culture, you’ll have to purchase several synthetic substances to incorporate in their growing container and use them in the right ratios or the mushrooms will simply fail to grow.

 With that proviso, here is the basic process for growing them:-